EternityForest/pavillion/pavillion_arduinolib/README.md

 //Interpret i as a pointer to an integer of length len and write the value void writeSignedNumber(void * i,int len, int64_t val);
 void writeUnsignedNumber(void * i,int len, uint64_t val);

+### Dynamic TX power
+Pavillion tries to use the minimum amount of power to achieve full speed.
+To do this it needs an estimate of the access point's power.
+We default to 20dbm, because most APs run at full power. set `pavillionApTxPower` to 0 to disable it, or give it another value in dbm to make optimization more accurate.

+This only happens on the ESP8266 at the moment.